-The Executive Administrator to the President and Chief of Protocol manages and coordinates the administrative affairs of the office of the President and the office of University Events, serves as liaison to campus staff.
-As Chief of Protocol, this office acts as a campus resource for all forms of protocol relating to business and higher education, as well as government, military and international protocol.
+The Executive Administrator to the President and Chief of Protocol oversees and coordinates the administrative affairs of the office of the President and the office of University Events, and serves as liaison to campus staff.
+As Chief of Protocol, this office serves as a campus resource for all forms of protocol relating to higher education, business, social, government, military and international protocol.

 The Special Assistant for Consolidation is responsible for assisting the President and the Cabinet in implementing those changes associated with the recent consolidation of Kennesaw State with its sister-institution Southern Polytechnic State University.
-The assistant also serves as a liaison to the President and Cabinet on behalf of the Marietta campus.
+The assistant also serves as a liaison to the President and Cabinet on behalf of the Marietta campus and the community at large.